reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

     ![](./Images/11.png)

-1. When you Click on the relationship between **FactSalesOrder** and **DimCustomer** and access its properties, you're essentially examining how these two tables are linked together.
+1. When you click on the relationship between **FactSalesOrder** and **DimCustomer** and access its properties, you're essentially examining how these two tables are linked together.
 This relationship defines how data from these tables can be combined or related when querying or visualizing in Power BI.

      ![](./Images/10.png)